Pseudo-holomorphic dynamics in the restricted three-body problem: Dynamics on moduli spaces

-The moduli space $\mathcal{M}_B$ of holomorphic curves in $H_B$, which is a copy of $\mathbb{R}\times S^1$, naturally extends to a moduli space $\mathcal{M}$ in $\mathbb{R}\times M$, and an application of both $4$-dimensional \emph{and} higher-dimensional Siefring intersection theory as in \cite{MS,Mo} implies that: either the image of a curve in $\mathcal{M}$ lies completely in $H_B$ and is a leaf of $\mathcal{M}_B$; or it lies completely in a leaf of $\mathcal{H}$ (and in particular is disjoint from $H_B$ except ``at infinity'', intersecting it along $L$).
-For convenience of the reader, we outline the higher-dimensional version of the argument, which first restricts the behaviour of holomorphic curves to lie inside the leaves of the codimension-$2$ foliation, so that the $4$-dimensional techniques then apply.
+\textbf{Moduli space over $M$.} The moduli space $\mathcal{M}_B$ of holomorphic curves in $\mathcal{L}_B$, which is a copy of $\mathbb{R}\times S^1$, naturally extends to a moduli space $\mathcal{M}$ in $\mathbb{R}\times M$.
+Note that every curve in $\mathcal{M}$, while $J$-invariant but \emph{not} $J^\xi$-invariant, is $d\alpha$-symplectic.
+Moreover, an application of both $4$-dimensional \emph{and} higher-dimensional Siefring intersection theory as in \cite{MS,Mo} implies that: either the image of a curve in $\mathcal{M}$ lies completely in $\mathcal{L}_B$ and is a leaf of $\mathcal{M}_B$; or it lies completely in a leaf of $\mathcal{H}$ (and in particular is disjoint from $\mathcal{L}_B$ except ``at infinity'', intersecting it along $L$).
+For convenience of the reader, we outline the higher-dimensional version of the argument (as fully explained in \cite{MS}), which first restricts the behaviour of holomorphic curves to lie inside the leaves of the codimension-$2$ foliation, so that the $4$-dimensional techniques then apply.
 We remark that the higher-dimensional and $4$-dimensional argument is exactly the same.

-Indeed, as explained in \cite{MS}, there is a well-defined and homotopy-invariant \emph{Siefring} intersection pairing $u*H$ for a curve $u\in \mathcal{M}$ and a hypersurface $H\in \mathcal{F}$.
+\textbf{Controlling curves: Siefring intersection theory.} As explained in \cite{MS}, there is a well-defined and homotopy-invariant \emph{Siefring intersection pairing} $u*H$ for a curve $u\in \mathcal{M}$ and a hypersurface $H\in \mathcal{F}$.
 We claim that this pairing vanishes: using homotopy invariance with respect to $H$ completely analogously as e.g.\ \cite[Lemma 4.9]{LW}, we have

 From homotopy invariance with respect to $u$, it suffices to compute the above in the case where $u\in \mathcal{M}_B$ lies completely in $\mathbb{R}\times B$.
 Then we can appeal to the following intersection formula \cite{Sie}: